How to say Merry Christmas in Finnish? I’ve got you covered, as here comes the Finnish language Holiday Special!

 What if you want to say your holiday greetings but not talk about Christmas?

-In Finnish, a great sentence would be Hyvää vuodenvaihdetta!
-(Good turn of the year!)
+In Finnish, a great sentence would be Hyvää vuodenvaihdetta! (which means word to word: Good turn of the year!)

 This phrase is versatile and also works well for New Year’s wishes.
 However, if you are writing a card, you could put separately: